AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/namespace-priority.md

 ## Unaffected services

-The following components of Experience Platform for **not** affected by namespace priority:
+The following components of Experience Platform are **not** affected by namespace priority:

-* Schemas
+* Experience Data Model (XDM) Schemas: Any schema class that is not an XDM ExperienceEvent, such as XDM Individual Profiles, will continue to honor any fields that you mark as an identity.
-* Data lake
+* Data lake: Data ingestion to data lake will continue to honor the primary identity settings configured on Web SDK.
 * Data Lifecycle
 * Privacy Service